redhat-developer/rpm-packaging-guide/source/rpm-guide.rst

 --------------

 To kick things off, let's first define what an RPM actually is.
-An RPM package is simply file containing a `cpio`_ archive and metadata about itself.
+An RPM package is simply a file that contains some software as well as information the system needs to know about that files.
+More specifically, it is a file containing a `cpio`_ archive and metadata about itself.
 The `cpio`_ archive is the payload and the RPM Header contains the metadata.
-The package manager ``rpm`` uses this metadata to determine things like dependencies.
+The package manager ``rpm`` uses this metadata to determine things like dependencies, where to install files, etc.

 Conventionally speaking there are two different types of RPM, there is the Source RPM (SRPM) and the binary RPM.
-Both of these share afile format and tooling, but they represent very different things.
+Both of these share a file format and tooling, but they represent very different things.
 The payload of a SRPM is a SPEC file (which describes how to build a binary RPM) and the actually source code that the resulting binary RPM will be built out of (including any patches